After one year in sanctuary, Jose Robles detained by ICE after leaving Seattle church

 Undocumented immigrants are eligible to apply if they been victims of certain serious crimes.
 In April 2018, Robles was getting his hair cut at a Lakewood, Pierce County, salon when two armed men wearing ski masks came in and ordered everyone to turn over their belongings.
 One of the men smacked Robles, then lying on the floor, in the back of his head with a pistol, according to the police report.

-During an interview a few months ago in Gethsemane, Robles said fear stuck with him.
+During an interview a few months ago in Gethsemane, Robles said the fear stuck with him.
 His confinement wasn’t helping.
-“I don’t know how I’m going to react when I’m able to go outside,” he said, speaking in Spanish.
+“I don’t know how I’m going to react when I’m able to go outside,” he said, in Spanish.
+He struggled with depression — something he again mentioned Wednesday, saying he needed medical care for that and various ailments, including headaches.

 A painter, he also said he didn’t like being unable to work.
 He was doing odd jobs around the church to alleviate his restlessness.